How safe is your investment?

 Our Treasury Committee is responsible for overseeing the management of client money balances within the FCA’s regulatory framework, including our selection, appointment and ongoing monitoring of third party institutions used to hold client money.
 The Committee meets at least quarterly with detailed monthly reporting enabling clear and effective oversight of all facets of cash management activities including liquidity, counterparty exposure and performance.
 The security of the institutions that we use to hold client money is paramount; we monitor their performance and security on a daily basis to ensure that we are able to anticipate and can react to both changes in general economic conditions and any changes that are specific to individual institutions.

-Client money held within the Vantage, PMS and SIPP Services is deposited across a Treasury Committee approved panel of institutions with a UK banking licence, excluding the HL Vantage Cash ISA which is held solely with Lloyds Bank Plc.
-Client money in the Vantage SIPP and PMS SIPP is held in separate SIPP client money bank accounts which are segregated from other client money held by us.
+Client money held within the HL service and the Portfolio Management Service is deposited across a Treasury Committee-approved panel of institutions with a UK banking licence, excluding the HL Cash ISA which is held solely with Lloyds Bank plc.
+Client money in the HL SIPP and PMS SIPP is held in separate SIPP client money bank accounts which are segregated from other client money held by us.

-As at 31 December 2017, client money is primarily held with the UK clearing banks.
-The full panel of approved institutions with a UK banking licence, actively holding client money as at 31 December 2017 comprises: Abbey National Treasury Services Plc, Bank of Scotland Plc, Barclays Bank Plc, Goldman Sachs International Bank Plc, HSBC Bank Plc, Investec Bank Plc, Lloyds Bank Plc, Santander UK Plc and the UK regulated branches of Qatar National Bank SAQ, Emirates NBD PJSC and Bank of Montreal.
+Client money is primarily held with the UK clearing banks.
+The full panel of approved institutions with a UK banking licence, actively holding client money comprises: Bank of Scotland Plc, Barclays Bank Plc, Goldman Sachs International Bank Plc, HSBC Bank Plc, Investec Bank Plc, Lloyds Bank Plc, Lloyds Bank Corporate Markets Plc, Santander UK Plc and the UK regulated branches of Qatar National Bank SAQ, Emirates NBD PJSC and Bank of Montreal.

 Stocks protected in nominee accounts with you as beneficial owner

 Stock you hold with us is held in the name of or to the order of Hargreaves Lansdown Nominees Limited, or by an approved third party custodian.
 Hargreaves Lansdown Nominees Limited is a non-trading company so it cannot run up liabilities of its own and Hargreaves Lansdown accepts full liability for any default by our nominee company.
 We maintain detailed records of all your investments and assets for which you will at all times remain the beneficial owner.
-We do not lend stock held in the Vantage or PMS Services.
+We do not lend stock held in our HL or PMS service.

 Our senior management and CASS Committee are responsible for periodic reviews of the nominees with which stock is deposited.